bob-beck/cabinfevertargets/SCALING.md

 # Target Scaling Musings
 ## (AKA: Hold on while I overthink this)

 When thinking about target scaling, we think about taking the size of a target, and then scaling it to be the same effective size at a different distance.
-So for example, if we take a 203 MM target at 100 metres, and downsize it to 50 metres, we simply downsize the target to 102MM and we have the same did at 100.
-The process is simple, and close enough most of the time.
+So for example, if we take a 203mm target at 100 metres, and downsize it to 50 metres, we could simply downsize the target to 102mm, and the target is proportionally sized.

 ## The target is not the area that scores

 However, when we shoot targets, generally, any hit that breaks the outer line of the target counts for score.
-This means that the effective area that will score is not the area of the target, but rather the area of the target **plus a ring of the diameter of the bullet being fired at it**
+This means that the effective area that will score is not the area of the target, but rather the area of the target **plus a ring aound the target of the diameter of the bullet being fired at it**

-This leads us to *It is an advantage to shoot a a shorter distance* well, because it is, and it makes us uncomfortable allowing it by "too much"
+So in reducing the range to shoot at, if we scale a target linearly, we have a problem. *It is an advantage to shoot a a shorter distance* .

 ## Bullet width matters with large reductions